opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

 """""""""""""""""""""""""""""""""""""""""""""

 VPN connections can be shared when there are multiple ACE clusters in a site.
-In order to add ACE to an existing VPN connection, you'll have to SSH into the management node and manually update BIRD configuration.
+In order to add another cluster to an existing VPN connection, you'll have to SSH into the management node and manually update BIRD configuration.

 .. note::